taoteh1221/Open_Crypto_Tracker/README.txt

 -System / configuration checking, alerting, logging, and auto-correcting (where possible).

--Detailed error logging and debugging (with adjustable verbosity / debug modes) for in-app functions / configuration settings / networking features, to assist with troubleshooting, installation, and configuration of the app (includes any available system hardware / software stats).
+-Detailed error logging and debugging (with adjustable verbosity / debug modes) for in-app functions / configuration settings / networking features, to assist with troubleshooting / installation / configuration of the app (includes any available system hardware / software stats).

 -Chart data backup archives and app error / debugging logs sent to your email.